On August 10 2010 it was time to move out of the city to northen NSW and live more simply outside the ratrace.

 I live at a beautiful property, 5 acres in rainforest in a peaceful valley far from the madding crowds but only 10 minutes from Uki (school, general store, cafes, markets, P.O., pub), 30 minutes from Murwillumbah and 2 hours to central Brisbane.
 45 minutes to Gold Coast International Airport.
 Friends and family call it "The Farm" even though it really isn't.

 My place is designed for minimal impact, to be as sustainable as possible.
 It is now water independent.
 Soon to be energy independent.

 A 4.4Kw solar photovoltaic array was installed on June 3 2011, providing more power than a fairly gluttinous household can use.
-A solar battery and inverter system was added on July 12 2017 because the power companies have us all over a barrel.
+It was replaced in November 2019.
+A solar battery and inverter system was added on July 12 2017 and rejigged in November 19 also because the power companies have us all over a barrel.
 Cutting the property off the grid is the ultimate aim.
 There's a whole new meaning to 'gridlock' here.
 Budgeting for an electric vehicle eventually.

 The property has water tank capacity of 73000 litres, a permanent creek with pumping rights, a dam and two sink holes.

 The property is for friends and layabouts, boasting fruit trees and bush food.
 The resident wallabies provide endless entertainment.
 Platypus and echidna at the creek underscore the property's environmental credentials.
 The spring glow-worms light up the earth banks.
 In summer there are bioluminescent fungi in the cracks of the verandah.